 Who is the American Artist Jackson Pollock (1912-1956)?

-Jackson Pollock is considered by some to be one of the most brilliant American abstract artists that ever lived.
+Some consider Jackson Pollock to be one of the most brilliant American abstract artists that ever lived.
 Others consider his work of art as tossing around cans of paint by an artistic madman.
 One thing for certain is that Jackson Pollock is an important American abstract artist.

 You can learn more by reading the blog Who is the American Artist Jackson Pollock (1912-1956)? by clicking here.